AccessBC - Campaign for Free Prescription Contraception

 A project of the Greater Victoria Placemaking Network (GVPN) funded by a My Great Neighbourhoods Grant from the City of Victoria.
 This project aims to support little free libraries across Victoria (LFL).

 Leaf blowers contribute to noise pollution, produce excessive and dangerous exhaust emissions, and re-suspend dust, all contributing to negative health and environmental impacts.
-It’s time for Saanich Council to ban gas-powered leaf blowers, support a recycling program for obsolete machines, and regulate the use of electric blowers to ensure their noise output is below safe thresholds, and in compliance with Saanich’s noise suppression bylaw.
+It’s time for Saanich Council to ban gas-powered leaf blowers, learn more on the petition page.

 Speech and debate has had a huge impact on my life, and unfortunately, the number of school teams on Vancouver Island has plummeted in recent years.
 I have been working to revive school programs on the Island.
 This includes volunteering as the coach of the Alberni District Secondary School, and running English and French speech, debate, and model UN workshops of varying lengths in middle and high school across the island.